samfisherirl/Google-Bard-for-AHK-v2/README.md

 Before running this script, you'll need to have the following installed:

 AutoHotkey (version 2 or higher)
-The Python requests library (you can install this using pip) You'll also need to have a Google API key to use the Bard AI.
+You'll also need to have a Google API key to use the Bard AI.
 [Instructions for obtaining an API key can be found in the Bard API documentation.](https://github.com/acheong08/Bard)
 You just need the session ID, access is free.